pytesNET/rat.rollup-plugin-sass/README.md

 @RAT - SASS Rollup Plugin
 =========================

 A SASS / SCSS Compiler and Bundler Plugin for [rollup](https://rollupjs.org), which is especially designed for all pytesNET developed rat products.
+Of course, you can use this rollup plugin for your own packages as well, just keep in mind, that the functionallity is designed for our own product lines only.

 Usage
 -----

-The @rat.md/rollup-plugin-sass package exports 3 rollup plugins:
+The `@rat.md/rollup-plugin-sass` package exports 3 rollup plugins:

 -   `RatSass`, the main SASS compiler / handler
 -   `RatSassOutput`, an additional output plugin handler
 -   `RatSassSkip`, an SASS import skipper / ignore handler

-The `RatSass` plugin can only be used in the outer space `plugins` configuration object and will take over the whole SASS handling including the output generation / bundling, unless `RatSassOutput` is passed in the inner scoped `output.plugins` configuration.
-This allows to generate different CSS stylesheets - on different outputs - for example a minified and unminfied version.
+The `RatSass` plugin can only be used in the outer scoped `plugins` configuration object and will take over the whole SASS handling including the output generation / bundling, unless the additional `RatSassOutput` plugin is available in the innter scoped `output.plugins` configuration set.
+This allows you to generate different CSS stylesheets on all your defined outputs, ex.: creating a minified and unminified stylesheet.

 The additional `RatSassSkip` handler can also only be used in the outer space `plugins` object and allows to just strip all respective style-imports.

 ### Usage of RatSass